This page is for characters that debuted in the novel Ender's Game.

 - Hive Mind: Although the queen apparently suppresses individual minds.

 - Hive Queen: The only true individuals among their race, and the only ones considered to be "people".
 The race is often referred to as "the Hive Queens" in later books because of this, since the Queens are the only intelligent members of the species.
 Or at least, that's how they explain things to Ender.
-The drones actually are intelligent but are functionally slaves to the Queens.
+The workers actually are intelligent but are functionally slaves to the Queens.
 It's a necessary part of their biology but they don't tell Ender since it looks bad.

 - Hollywood Tactics: They colonised dozens of planets, each with its own Hive Queen.
 All their spare Queens went to the homeworld with a massive fleet protecting the planet, but it's still putting all their eggs in one basket after all the colonies were wiped out.
 Eventually subverted: They gave this impression on purpose, but actually evacuated multiple younger queens and left one in stasis for Ender to find to act a diplomat while pretending to be the only queen.